-'''

-::nm [ -DPdghnopuvx ] [ object ]

-'''
+[address] ::nm [-DPdghnopuvx] [object]

 Print the symbol tables associated with the current target.
-If an object name argument is specified, only the symbol table for this load object is displayed.
+If an optional address preceding the dcmd is specified, only the symbol table entry for the symbol corresponding to address is displayed.
+If an object name is specified, only the symbol table for this load object is displayed.
 The ::nm dcmd also recognizes the following options:

--D Print .dynsym (dynamic symbol table) instead of .symtab.
+- -D Print .dynsym (dynamic symbol table) instead of .symtab.

-- -P Print the private symbol table instead of .symtab.
+- P Print the private symbol table instead of . symtab.

 - -d Print value and size fields in decimal.

 - -g Print only global symbols.

 - -h Suppress the header line.

 - -n Sort symbols by name.

 - -o Print value and size fields in octal.

 - -p Print symbols as a series of ::nmadd commands.
 This option can be used with -P to produce a macro file that can be subsequently read into the debugger with \$<.

 - -u Print only undefined symbols.

 - -v Sort symbols by value.

 - -x Print value and size fields in hexadecimal.

-value :: nmadd [-fo] [-e end] [-s size] name
+value ::nmadd [-fo] [-e end] [-s size] name

 Add the specified symbol name to the private symbol table.
-MDB provides a private, configurable symbol table that can be used to interpose on the target's symbol table, as described in "Symbol Name Resolution" on page 29.
+MDB provides a private, configurable symbol table that can be used to interpose on the target's symbol table, as described in "Symbol Name Resolution" on page 31.
 The ::nmadd dcmd also recognizes the following options:

 - -e Set the size of the symbol to end value.

-- -f Set the type of the symbol to STT_FUNC.
+- -f Set the type of the symbol to STT FUNC.

 - -o Set the type of the symbol to STT_OBJECT.

 - -s Set the size of the symbol to size.

 - ::nmdel name